PlotPyStack/PythonQwt/README.md

 performance issues).
 As a consequence, when zooming in a plot curve, the entire curve is still painted (in other words, when working with large amount of data, there is no performance gain when zooming in).

+Other API compatibility issues with `Qwt`:
+- `QwtPlot.MinimizeMemory` option was removed as this option has no sense in python-qwt (the polyline plotting is not taking more memory than the array data that is already there).

 ## Dependencies